 Is Cold Spring, NY worth visiting?

 Do you love the outdoors?
-The hikes, trails, and being one with nature?
+The hikes, the trails, and being one with nature?

 Btw, you’ll also love Untermeyer Park and Garden in Yonkers!

-How about shopping in cute boutiques?
-Or going antique hunting in antique stores?
+Or maybe you’re all about shopping in cute boutiques and hunting for treasures in antique stores?

 How to Spend a Day in Cold Spring